Research

 Quantum Molecular Dynamics

 We employ a simulation framework that solves the time-dependent Schrödinger equation exactly within a reduced-dimensional coordinate space.
-This approach relies on finding a few “reactive” nuclear degrees of freedom that dominate the molecular dynamics in the electronic ground and excited states.
-The key advantage is that we have access to the full nuclear and electronic wave function in this low-dimensional space, allowing us to identify the key quantum mechanical phenomena of a photo-induced molecular process.
-This is particularly useful when simulating the passage of molecular wave packets through conical intersections, a process we also call “photochemical decision making”.
-Complementary to exact quantum dynamics, we also employ mixed quantum-classical and fully classical molecular dynamics simulations, extending our simulation toolbox from the attosecond to the nanosecond timescale, with a focus on femtosecond excited-state molecular dynamics.
+This approach relies on finding a few “reactive” nuclear degrees of freedom.
+The key advantage is that in this space, we have access to the full nuclear and electronic wave function.
+This is particularly useful when simulating the passage of molecular wave packets through conical intersections, a process we also call photochemical decision making.